Embracing partnerships and local expertise can help an idea go global.

 For example, Blue Ventures formed a partnership with the community-led organisation Dahari in Comoros.
 Together they supported women from three villages to set up an association and take part in a learning exchange visit to Blue Ventures’ partner Mwambao Coastal Community Network in Zanzibar.

-The women’s association set up its first periodic fishery closure back in Comoros in 2018.
+The women’s association set up its first periodic fishery closure back in Comoros in 2018, and this year further exchanges with communities in Kenya will help to strengthen further management across the Western Indian Ocean.

-We support local partner organisations and coastal communities to adapt this management approach to meet local needs.
+Context matters: We support local partner organisations to listen to coastal communities to adapt this management approach to meet local needs.
 The closure size, duration, target species and management rules can vary depending on the social and environmental context.

 For example, in Zanzibar, only the capture of octopus is prohibited in a fishery closure site, while in Timor-Leste, where the traditional form of management known as ‘Tara Bandu’ is used in some fishing areas, all fishing, gleaning and anchoring is forbidden.